 1.2 Media Portrayals

 Multiple TVTropes pages demonstrate this “yes, dear” relationship dynamic.
 There’s “Exiled to the Couch” where one partner, usually the husband, is sent to sleep on the couch as a result of an argument.
 And there’s “Henpecked Husband” (which has a long history), about a guy who “squirms under the thumb of a domineering wife” in a relationship where her “word is law, and he can only obey, with a meek and humble, ‘Yes, dear.'”.
-Both of those pages have a lot of examples of shows.
+Both of those pages have examples of shows.
 See also the tropes “Women are Wiser”, “Guys are Slobs”, and “Men are Uncultured”.

 2.1 What’s at stake here?

-That’s why switching the genders in the advice on this page can make the seriousness more clear.
+Switching the genders in the advice on this page can make the seriousness more clear.
 Imagine that celebrities and presidents gave advice to women to “just do whatever your husband tells you”.
 There would be outrage, because that could lead women to accept unhealthy relationships.

 2.2 Is the man as head of household really a thing of the past?